Anne & Gordon Samstag Museum of Art55 North Terrace Adelaide 5000

 Craft & Design Gallery – Resonant Objects

-Showcasing works across a range of mediums and the many ways that craft and design practitioners use their materials to engage with the world.
+This dedicated space allows for AGWA to express the many ways that craft and design practitioners use their materials to engage with the world.

 Castlemaine Art Museum14 Lyttleton Street, Castlemaine 3450